Samsung Galaxy Z Fold 2 review: A truly amazing foldable phone

 The Samsung Galaxy Z Fold 2 isn’t just better than the original Galaxy Fold — its a quantum leap better.
 And it needs to be at $2,000.
 The front display is a lot bigger, 5G is standard, and the unsightly notch on the inside is gone.

-But this phone-tablet hybrid does more than just address the shortcomings of the first version.
-Samsung has further innovated to make the Galaxy Z Fold 2 a lot more versatile, thanks to a new Flex mode.
-And the multitasking is even better for running up to three apps at the same time.
-Just as important, several apps have a dual-pane view for enhanced productivity.
+More important.
+Samsung has further innovated to make this phone-tablet hybrid a lot more versatile, thanks to a new Flex mode.
+Plus, the multitasking is even better for running up to three apps at the same time, and several apps have a dual-pane view for enhanced productivity.

 - The best phones right now